amartin755/tcppump/SCRIPTFORMAT.md

 * `timestamp` relative time as integer followed by ':' (us since beginning of the file) e.g. 123456 if time starts with '+', time is relative to the previous packet; e.g. +100
 * `protocol` protocol specifier , see PROTOCOLS
-* `parameters` protocol parameters in parantheses as comma separated parameter-value pairs. e.g. (hugo=123, egon=456) comments start with #
+* `parameters` protocol parameters in parantheses as comma separated parameter-value pairs. e.g. (hugo=123, egon=456)

-examples:
+Comments start with '#'

+Examples:

+    # this is a comment
     +1234:   theProtocol(parameter-x = 3333333333333333333333333333333333333333);
     1000000: theProtocol(parameter-x = 3333333333333333333333333333333333333333);